JacquelinLai/jacquelinlai.github.io/_projects/3_Final_project.md

 # Part 3: Data Visualization

-#### Description of Visualization: Graph 1: Stacked Bar chart
+#### Description of Visualization: Graph 1: Stacked Barchart

 We first plotted the comprehensive gas emissions for the countries with the top 10 emissions around the world.
 This is in the form of a stacked bar chart in order to be able to see the distribution of the different types of gases.
 <vegachart schema-url="{{ site.baseurl }}/assets/json/Graph_1.json" style="width: 100%"></vegachart>

-#### Description of Visualization: Graph 2: Line chart
+#### Description of Visualization: Graph 2: Barchart

-To explore this concept further, we made an interactive line chart to select the gas type to focus on.
-This shows the gas emissions of the same top 10 countries.
+To explore this concept further, we made an interactive bar chart to select the year to focus on.
+This shows the gas emissions of the same top 10 countries, separated by gas types, which are side by side.

 Interactivity:
-- Select the gas type from the dropdown
+- Select the year from the dropdown
 - Reference the key to identify the color-coded gas types

 Insights: